 If you were in any doubt about AMARA’s luxury credentials, a meal in any one of the hotel’s four restaurants, two of which are headed by a Michelin-starred chef, will set you straight.
 Breakfast is served in a dedicated restaurant with a terrace overlooking the sea.
 It’s a buffet or, more accurately, a banquet.
 Eggs and juices made to order, pastries, international dishes, gluten-free cereal, diabetic jam - AMARA’s breakfast is a feast for all tastes and dietary requirements.

-In Nobu Matsuhisa’s restaurant, Matsuhisa Limassol, Nick and I tucked into a selection of sushi and sashimi curated especially for us according to our tastes.
-We ordered the rock shrimp tempura that helped earn chef Nobu his Michelin star and devoured in it seconds.
+In Nobu Matsuhisa’s restaurant, Matsuhisa Limassol, Nick and I tucked into a selection of sushi and sashimi, devouring in seconds the rock shrimp tempura that helped earn chef Nobu his Michelin star.
 Although we spotted children in the hotel’s restaurants at all hours of the day, we felt a Nobu dining experience was too much of a treat to be rushed and booked a hotel babysitter, who kindly spent her shift knitting Annie a pair of booties while Annie slept.